brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 If you are just getting started, see our developer [quickstart guide](#overview).
 It will walk you through authorization and making your first request.

 ### 1.2.
 Categories of Resource Data <a name="resourceDataCategories"></a>
-Our endpoints respond with data that we classify in 3 ways.
+Our endpoints respond with data that we classify in three ways.
 Data can be static, semi-static, or continuous.

 #### 1.2.1.
 Static
 Static data changes infrequently, if at all.